Table of Contents

 Breaking down the reviews into different categories allows the SEC to approach each sector head-on.
 The purpose of these reviews is to ensure compliance with the disclosure requirement of the securities laws.

-The Analytics Office helps the SEC to take actionable steps in the asset management industry.
+- Analytics Office: Helps the SEC to take actionable steps in the asset management industry.

 This division integrates data analytics into the decision-making process of the SEC as it analyzes available economic data to detect potential violations, risks, and market trends.
 DERA is involved in all of the SEC’s functions and operations, this includes examination, rulemaking, and enforcement.
 The following are some of the activities carried out by DERA: